StinkyDubeau/pixelstats/readme.md

 ```

 Issues:
-- Implement something better than "default username" when user enters an invalid username.
+- handle nonexistant usernames better.
+    - Currently, it will fallback to DEFAULTUUID if there is no username.
-- Need to send user-agent in header when pulling from playerDB
+- send user-agent in header when pulling from playerDB
-- Need to disallow illegal characters in username field.
+- disallow illegal characters in username field.

 Todo:
 - Show player's last login
 - Show player's account age
     - Badges based on account age?
 Similar to Steam.